 Art History & Visual Culture

-Undergraduates can major or minor in Art History.
-The M.A. in Art History and Visual Culture and Graduate Certificate Program in Art History offer graduate students the opportunity to increase their knowledge and critical approaches to the history of art, design, and visual culture.
-Both undergraduate and graduate training prepares students for careers in academia, museums, galleries, auction houses, and secondary education.
+Undergraduates can specialize or minor in Art History.
+The undergraduate training prepares students for further study and careers in academia, museums, galleries, auction houses, and secondary education.

 Learn more about our undergraduate program here.